-- Will I receive a certificate after completion of the course?
+- Will I receive a certificate after completion of the training program?

 Yes, after completing all assessment criteria (4 examinations), with 70% or above in the final examination and attending the total number of hours for Core Medical Interpreter Training™, every student receives a Certificate of Successful Completion.
 This certificate has the student’s name, trainer’s name, licensed agency, date, location, and unique serial number.

-- Will I be a certified interpreter after taking the course?
+- Will I be a certified interpreter after completing the training program?

 Core Medical Interpreter Training™ (CMIT™) is a basic medical interpreter training course.
 Training is NOT certification.

 Although National Certification should be your next professional goal, it entails a whole separate process with three stages; each stage is pre-requisite for the next stage:

 – Application: Review of training credentials and work experience.

 – Written examination: covering protocol, rules of engagement, interpreting skills, and codes of ethics.